sergioomarsanchez/sergioomarsanchez/README.md

 Please, if you have any question or inquery, contact me...

-- 🌱 I’m currently learning: Nextjs - creating a pizza app and a my finances app
+- 🌱 I’m currently learning: React Native and creating a "my finances" app

-- Protfolio, DONE!: Check it out <a href="https://sergioomarsanchez.netlify.app/">Here</a>
+- Protfolio, and Pizza app DONE!: Check it out <a href="https://sergioomarsanchez.netlify.app/">Here</a>

 - 📫 How to reach me: sanchez.omar.sergio@gmail.com or in <a href="https://www.linkedin.com/in/sergio-omar-sanchez-6ba362104">LinkedIn</a>

-- 💬 Ask me about Javascript, CSS, HTML, Reacjs, Redux, Nodejs, MongoDB, PostgreSQL, Express, Git, Github, Api's, Selling and Purchasing.
+- 💬 Ask me about Javascript, CSS, HTML, Sass, Nodejs, Reacjs, Redux, Nodejs, MongoDB, PostgreSQL, Express, Git, Github, Api's, Nextjs, Selling and Purchasing.

 - ⚡ Fun fact: I sing and play guitar, I used to be part of 2 different rock bands.